 Re-skate Psychology – think positive.
 If you’ve been awarded a re-skate, you are close to a pass mark and the judge wants to give you a chance to nail your correction.
 See it for what it is, an opportunity rather than a poisoned chalice.

 Judges aren’t scary; judges are volunteers.
 Expert volunteers.
 They know a good deal (super-understatement) about ice skating and have given their time to come to the test session.
 They will have had an early start just like you and their commitment deserves some respect.
 You and they have something in common, you both love Ice Skating.
 Surely that makes them a little less scary.

 Got a “Re-Take”?
 Try again – it’s not the end of the world.
 If by the end of your test the judge feels there are some skills that you need to be better at before you pass, then they have a good reason.
 Many skills in ice skating are built on the foundation of other skills while some elements in ice skating can even be dangerous to try before we have learned enough control or consistent technique.
-It could also just have been nerves that kept you from skating your best, but even that is a sign that you may need a bit more time with those skills to feel completely on you’re “A” game when the pressure is on.
+It could also just have been nerves that kept you from skating your best, but even that is a sign that you may need a bit more time with those skills to feel completely on your “A” game when the pressure is on.

 Useful links for NISA UK Test Info

-- Ice Dance Test Manual
+- All British Ice Skating Test Manual Resources

 - NISA Test Application Forms Page (Regular and Competitive)

 Good Luck if you’re taking a test soon!